loganwuu/nixflix/README.md

-# Nick's Flicks with AngularJS
+# Nick&rsquo;s Flicks with AngularJS

 ##### A web app that allows users to write movie reviews and read all the reviews.
 (10/2/15)